-Ankle fractures, known more commonly as a “broken ankle”, happens when there is a break in one or more of the bones that make up the ankle joint.
-Although ankle fractures are an injury seen in almost every age, it is becoming more prevalent in older, more active generations.
+Ankle fractures, known more commonly as a “broken ankle,” happen when there is a break in one or more of the bones that make up the ankle joint.
+Although fractured ankles are an injury seen in almost every age, they are more prevalent in older and more active generations.

 Luckily, there are both surgical and nonsurgical treatment options available.
-All ankle fracture injuries should be evaluated by a physician to determine severity.
+A physician should check all ankle fracture injuries to determine severity.

-There are three bones that make up the ankle joint:
+The ankle is a major ball-and-socket joint connecting three major leg bones.
+These are the three bones that make up the ankle joint:

-- Talus – Bone that sits between the heel bone and the tibia and fibula
+- Talus – Bone that sits between the heel bone, tibia, and fibula.